humannum14916/Orynx/README.md

 To set up Orynx, you first need to download or clone this repository.
 Once you have a local copy, rename the downloaded `Orynx` folder to `orynxCore`.
 At this point, you can run Orynx using `node ~/path/to/orynxCore/orynx.js /absolute/path/to/orynxCore`.
 However, this is not very easy to use, and there is an easy way to fix it.
 By creating a shell script that runs the command automatically, you can create a custom command for Orynx.

 For Linux:
-Create a file named "orynx" and put the following inside
+Create a file named `orynx` and put the following inside
 ```bash
 #!/bin/bash